 Continue adding overlapping levels of petals until you reach the guideline from Step 1.
 Notice that come of the petals are twisted and that some have a small triangular cutout at the edge.

 Step 11: Draw the rose leaves

 The leaves of roses have a quite common shape and shouldn’t be a problem for you to draw them.

 Step 12: Coloring and shading

 Roses come in all colors – white, yellow, pink, red and even black.
-In this tutorial we will shade a classic red dress but feel free to play with colors and test different outcomes.
-After you lay down the base flat color the one thins you should remember for the proper coloring is: always put shadow under the petal.
+In this tutorial, we will shade a classic red dress but feel free to play with colors and test different outcomes.
+After you lay down the base flat color the one thins you should remember for the proper coloring is: always put a shadow under the petal.
 Just make sure the shadows are not from end-to-end since this may look boring.

-In the last step we can add some highlights is a lighter color only where the petals are twisted.
+In the last step, we can add some highlights is a lighter color only where the petals are twisted.
 To add the white sparkles and dots you can use a white gel pen

 I hope you had fun with this “How to draw Roses” step by step tutorial!
-If you feel like you want to showcase what you have learnt keep an eye on the FASHION DESIGN CONTESTS page.
+If you feel like you want to showcase what you have learned to keep an eye on the FASHION DESIGN CONTESTS page.
 Very soon there will be a new contest that will challenge you to get creative with roses!